-- Marketers and their teams own the ongoing customer lifecycle management geared toward niche, target audiences (see: segments) of existing customers.
+- Marketers and other growth teams own the ongoing customer lifecycle management geared toward niche, target audiences (see: segments) of existing customers.

 - Customers — and only customers — own their individual decision journeys (i.e., when those customers buy, research, or engage with companies).

-- Customer touch point #1: Someone visits your website for the first time.
-If you have a customer data platform like BlueConic, an anonymous, unified customer profile is automatically created for this individual immediately following this visit, including how she initially engaged with you: page(s) viewed, form(s) completed, and so on.
+- Customer touchpoint #1: Someone visits your website for the first time.
+If you have a customer data platform (CDP) like BlueConic, an anonymous, unified customer profile is automatically created for this individual immediately following this visit.
+This includes how she initially engaged with you: pages viewed, forms completed, and so on.

-- Customer touch point #2: She later returns to your website to read blog posts and sign up for your email newsletter, in turn becoming a known prospect.
-She views articles on various topics related to your brand’s offerings.
-Her profile is updated once again based on product interests, previous behaviors, and new lifecycle stage.
+- Customer touchpoint #2: She later returns to your site to sign up for your newsletter, in turn becoming a known prospect.
+She also views several site pages.
+Her profile is updated once again based on product interests and previous behaviors.

-- Customer touch point #3: The prospect comes back to your site a week later, this time to research a specific product of interest.
+- Customer touchpoint #3: The prospect comes back to your site a week later, this time to research a specific product of interest.
 She clicks a call to action for a particular item and adds it to her shopping cart, putting her in a pre-conversion customer lifecycle stage.
 However, she abandons the cart and leaves your site before purchasing.

-- Customer touch point #4: Because a CDP enables you to recognize cart abandoners across marketing channels in real time, she is immediately sent an offer email with a 10% discount to incentivize her to complete the purchase.
-Once she buys, she’s put in a new lifecycle stage as a recently converted customer.
+- Customer touchpoint #4: Because a CDP enables you to recognize cart abandoners across marketing channels in real time, she is immediately sent an offer email with a 10% discount to incentivize her to complete the purchase.
+Once she buys, she’s put in a new, post-purchase lifecycle stage as a recently converted customer.

 For individuals to take this customer journey and ones like it with your company, your digital presence — from your site and content marketing collateral to your social media presence and email marketing messaging — needs to be a well-oiled machine.
-But remember:

-- The customer owns her journey — no one else.
+But remember: Only the customer owns her buying journey — and no one else.

-Even if your online presence is multi-channel, it doesn’t guarantee the journey will end with a purchase, let alone greater brand loyalty or positive word of mouth.
+Even if your online presence is well-optimized, it doesn’t guarantee the journey will end with a purchase, let alone greater brand loyalty or positive word of mouth.
 For example, you don’t know what other competing brands are also on a given customer’s journey.

-All you can and should focus on is orchestrating the right marketing at the right journey stage.
+All you can and should focus on is orchestrating the right marketing at the right stage.

-To enhance your odds of converting this prospect (and getting many more purchases from her down the line), you need a well-coordinated customer lifecycle marketing strategy that is built around the individual and encompasses all of your channels and touch points, not just one at a time.
+To enhance your odds of converting this prospect, you need a well-coordinated customer lifecycle marketing strategy that is built around the individual and encompasses all of your channels and touchpoints simultaneously.
+(That is, not just one at a time.)

 “Customer lifecycle marketing, or orchestration, is recognizing and meeting the individual where she is in her customer journey,” says BlueConic Director of Demand Generation Lauren Pettiglio.
 “You need to be proactive with your strategy, but prepare to react when individuals tell you where they are in their respective journeys.”

-Pettiglio notes it’s vital for marketers to define what the ideal customer looks like at each and every stage so you know how to market to her accordingly:
+Lauren added it’s vital for marketers to define what the ideal customer looks like at each and every stage so you know how to market to her accordingly:

 “But aren’t customer lifecycle stages and customer journey stages the same thing?”

-The closest comparison we can provide to the typical customer journey stages are the commonly known marketing funnel stages:
+The closest comparison we can provide to the typical customer journey stages companies map out are the commonly known inbound marketing funnel stages:

 - Awareness: “I want to learn more about X product or service.”